Makena-Wambui/alx-system_engineering-devops/0x0F-load_balancer/README.md

 Restart Nginx:

 The exec resource named restart_nginx restarts the Nginx service only if the file_line resource makes a change.
 The refreshonly => true parameter ensures this command runs only when notified.

+NOTE TO SELF: MY ORIGINAL SCRIPTS WERE GOOD.
+DO NOT LET AI CONFUSE YOU.